DLTcollab/tangle-accelerator/README.md

 requests at once without accessing remote full nodes frequently, that improves the scalability and usability of [Tangle network](https://www.iota.org/research/meet-the-tangle).

+Being at the edge as a key-value store, an edge-caching node powered by `Tangle-accelerator` does not have to communicate to typical [IOTA](https://www.iota.org/) full nodes for every API calls.
+Instead, the cached transaction data being sought is available as needed.

 As an intermediate server accelerateing interactions with the Tangle, it faciliates [dcurl](https://github.com/DLTcollab/dcurl) to perform hardware-accelerated PoW operations on edge devices.
 In the meanwhile, `Tangle-accelerator` provides shortcuts for certain